dallison/phaser/phaser/docs/phaser_user_guide.md

 <img src="Phaser binary message.png"/>
 </div>

+The first 4 bytes of a message contain the offset to the message's field metadata.
+The generator selects the field-number interval for which a direct table saves space over individual entries.
+That interval stores an occupancy bitmap and one packed offset/id value per field-number slot.
+Fields outside the interval are stored as sorted `(number, offset, id)` entries and found by binary search.
+A message with dense fields `1..20` and an outlier at `50000`, for example, uses direct lookup for the first group and one sparse entry for the outlier.

-The first 4 bytes of a message contains the offset to the message's `metadata`.
-This is a fixed size array of field information specifying, for each field, where that field is located (offset from the start of the PayloadBuffer) and its id.
-The field id is used as the a bit number for the `presence mask` which is located immediately after the metadata in the message.
+The field id is used as a bit number for the `presence mask`, which is located immediately after the metadata offset in the message.
 The presence mask has a bit position for every primitive field and may not be present if there are no primitive fields.
-The purpose of the metadata is to allow a message reader to locate the field in received data.
-The message might have been created by a different version of the software and field locations might have changed or fields added or removed.
+Field proxies cache both the resolved offset and id after their first access, including a missing-field result.

+Hybrid metadata changes the native Phaser payload format.
+This runtime can still read legacy metadata using its previous all-fields binary-search layout, but older runtimes cannot read payloads generated with hybrid metadata.
+This does not affect protobuf or ROS wire-format compatibility.

 The rest of the message consists of the fixed size portion of the message.
 This has space for every field in the message.
 Primitive fields (like int32, double, etc.)